-The keys to having great scruff on your face are using the best stubble trimmer you can find and using it consistently.
+The key to having great scruff on your face are using the best stubble trimmer you can find or a high quality beard trimmer that’s good at stubble — and using it consistently.
 If you want the very best stubble that looks the same every day and helps you portray a positive image, you’ll want to experiment a bit and then stick with what works.
 That way, you’ll develop a consistent look that people will recognize as part of your plan and personality.

 A great scruff trimmer is one that’s adjustable so you can have whatever you want and that has the power you need day after day.
 In this article, I’ve offered you two intelligent choices, and you can’t go wrong with either one.